leagueofscholars/behavioral-ds.github.io/content/research/theme1.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Theme 1"
-subtitle = "Information diffusion is a key aspect of interest for those who, for commercial reasons, want to get the right publicity to the right people"
+title = "Online information spread, influence and attention" subtitle = "Desc"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.